A Morning Without Disaster

 to float on.

-just beneath your breastbone
+beneath your breastbone

-this valley between breaths.
+in the valley between breaths.

-Now wash your doom away
+Wash your doom away

 with gentle tears.

-isn't the end, or the beginning,
+It's not the end, or the beginning,

 just another day on earth,

-a planet where every sparrow
+a world where every sparrow

 is an empath,